-The Complaint was made under NRS Chapter 288, alleging violation of this Chapter, the Board is the only available remedy for these claims, and claim preclusion is not applicable to this matter.
+The Complaint was made under NRS Chapter 288, alleging violation of this Chapter, the Board is the only available remedy for these claims, and claim preclusion, or claim-splitting, is not applicable to this matter.
 There are special circumstances, that of Lt.
-Leonard not discovering the information necessary for a successful arbitration until after the time period prescribed in the CBA had run, and if the Board were to dismiss his Complaint, he would be left with no remedy for the NRS Chapter 288 alleged violations.
+Leonard not discovering the information necessary for a successful arhitration until after the time period prescribed in the CBA had run, and if the Board were to dismiss his Complaint, he would be left with no remedy for the NRS Chapter 288 alleged violations.
 These special circumstances and extreme prejudice clearly weigh against granting the Motion to Dismiss under NAC 288,375.
 Lt.
-Leonard has met his burden under the RPP4/Bisch standard and has demonstrated why the Respondents' reasons for its decisions were pretextual, discriminatory, and motivated by non-merit or fitness factors.
+Leonard has met his burden under the RPPA Bisch standard as well as the McDonnel Douglas burden shifting standard and has demonstrated why the Respondents' reasons for its decisions were pretextual, discriminatory, and motivated by non-merit or fitness factors.